1. General information

 b.
 Register as a patient

-The practices of doctor Mees, Wijffels & Hekking have opened a waiting list for new patients from zip code area 5037 to the railway.
+The practices of doctor Burgers, Wijffels & Hekking have opened a waiting list for new patients from zip code area 5037 to the railway.

 To register as a patient you have to fill in the registration.

 o A form of identification (passport, driver’s license or a government-issued ID)

 o Your proof of insurance/card with valid dates

 Our practice is open from Monday to Friday between 08.00 and 17.00.
 At lunchtime (12.30 till 13.30) our practice is closed.